-Running a farming business requires hard work and dedication.
+Running a farm requires hard work and dedication (and lots of early mornings!).
 It’s also important to get help when you need it.
-At Cook Martin Poulson, prospective farming clients sometimes ask us why they need to hire an accountant.
+At Cook Martin Poulson, our farming clients and prospective farming clients sometimes ask us why they need to hire an accountant.

 An Accountant Can Help You Know What Your Business is Worth

 Most farmers love farming, not accounting.
 They own their business and recognize that they need some basic accounting know-how, but they aren’t trained accountants and they don’t know the ins and outs of valuating a business tax filings and bookkeeping.

 Working with an accountant can help you get a handle on what your farming business is worth.
 Even if you have no intention of selling your farm in the future, it’s important to know how much your farming business is worth if you plan on leaving it to a family member or partner.
 Valuing your farming business each year is the best way to measure it’s performance.

 An accountant can help you decide between three methods for valuating your business:

 - Capitalization of earnings

 - Discounted cash flow

 - Market value of assets less liabilities